Taulantvokshi/web-challenge-react/README.md

 This project was fun to build :)

-The project is also responsive! so it can be used with different screens sizes.
+The project is also responsive! so it can be used with different screens sizes and is deployed on AWS-S3.
+Link below:
-I hosted this project on AWS-S3 link below:

-Open [http://web-challenge-react.taulantvokshi.com/](http://web-challenge-react.taulantvokshi.com/) to view it in the browser.
+Open [web-challenge-react.taulantvokshi.com/](http://web-challenge-react.taulantvokshi.com/) to view it in the browser.